-Parkway trees that are diseased or stressed should be reported to the Department of Public Works through the Request Tracker.
-A forester will examine the tree and determine an appropriate course of action.
+Parkway trees that are diseased or stressed should be reported to the Public Works Division through the Online Service Request Form.
+A representative from the Forestry Section will examine the tree and determine an appropriate course of action.
 If a tree dies, the village will remove it and grind out the stump.

 For more information about the Emerald Ash Borer (EAB) infestation, please visit the EAB section.

 The Parkway Tree Replacement Program allows residents to replace or add a parkway tree and share the cost with the Village.
 Residents are prohibited from planting their own tree in the parkway and permission is needed for the specific location, spacing, and species.
 Interested residents should complete and submit a parkway tree replacement form by the deadline, to ensure a spring planting.
 The program takes place from mid-February through April of each year.
 During that time, the order form can be accessed using the link on the left side menu of this page.

 Parkway trees greater than 7 inches in diameter are trimmed of dead, dying, diseased, interfering, objectionable, and weak branches every five years by a private contractor.
 The Village trims trees in the winter while they are dormant.

 Smaller trees are regularly trimmed by village crews.
 Residents are prohibited from pruning, trimming, spraying, or any other interference of parkway trees.
 If you have a small parkway tree that needs trimming, please use the Online Service Request Form to make the request.
 Please note that tree trimming during the spring, summer and fall, will only occur to address immediate safety hazards.